Sathiyavetri/project-java-mavan-sample/README.md

-# project-java-mavan-pallavi
+## Simple Java program with test cases
-By trainer Pallavi
+By Pallavi Prasad